GCSEMaths

 Exam Questions

-Describe and explain how to calculate the mean, median, and mode of a data set.
+Describe and explain how to find the mean of a data set.
 [6 marks]

 6 marks